Ping An co-CEO defends HSBC spinoff call, says it's not an activist investor

 Europe's biggest lender, which makes the bulk of its sales and profit in Asia, came under pressure from Ping An in April to explore options including listing its mainstay Asia business to increase shareholder returns.

-Ping An is HSBC's largest shareholder with an 8.3 per cent stake worth around $10.3 billion, according to Refinitiv data.
+Ping An is HSBC's largest shareholder with an 8.3 per cent stake worth around US$10.3 billion, according to Refinitiv data.

 Tan was speaking a day after Ping An reported a 3.9 per cent rise in first-half net profit, the first increase for the period in three years.